Problems often arise when implementing new software, but they need not be inevitable.

 Desire to get everything right on day one

+The flip side of not getting what you need in your implementation is trying to get everything possible all at once.
 This is as understandable as it is unrealistic.
 Deploying Salesforce on day one—loaded with every bell and whistle—is the quickest way to a failed implementation.
-This is referred to as the waterfall method for software development: Everything you think you need, built from the ground up, and deployed in full.
+This is referred to as the waterfall method for software development: everything you think you need, built from the ground up, and deployed in full.
 A better, more effective strategy is to focus on being agile and implement Salesforce in small chunks that can be easily digested, then build on this solid foundation.
+And again, good communication about what is being developed and why can help set the right expectation with staff users about what will be available at go-live and what will be added later.

 Lack of usable reports and dashboards

-These are among the most common problems clients face after go-live.
+These are among the most common problems BWF has seen clients face after go-live with Salesforce.
 By proactively addressing these potential issues ahead of time, you will increase your chances of a smooth launch and realize a faster return on your investment.

 Learn more about how BWF supports CRM Analysis and Conversion.